influxdata/community-templates/k8s/README.md

 * https://github.com/influxdata/telegraf/tree/master/plugins/inputs/kubernetes
 * https://github.com/influxdata/telegraf/tree/master/plugins/inputs/kube

-Set the `v.bucket` variable in the dashboards or settings to let dashboards know what bucket holds the data.
+Visit the dashboard and use the `v.bucket` variable to select which bucket the data is stored in.

 ## Customizations